killerbossoriginal/quaderno/Inglese/The theatres.md

 and actors were considered immoral people.
 They went to the theatre in the afternoon because there was no electricity and there was a structure in the open air.
 It was in an amphitheatre shape made in wood and roof of thatch (tetto di paglia).
 It was a simple scene, with a small canvas and some props to make the setting.
-You can buy a ticket for the galleries (expansive, with a roof, you could sit) or for the pit (the front of the stage, but you were with no roof and standing, you were called groundlings).
+You can buy a ticket for the galleries (expansive, with a roof, you could sit) or for the pit (the front of the stage, but you were with no roof and standing, you were called ==groundlings==).
 They talked and commented, so it was veriy noisy.
 All the english society can enter, from the king to the paesants.

 The stage:
-- roof
+- roof (==the heavens==)
-- trapdoor
+- ==trapdoors==
 - 2 levels
 	- balcony
 	- musicians
 - actors
 	- males only
 	- cross dressing
+There was ==tiring houses== (camerini) where the actors dressed up.
+There was ==props== (oggetti di scena).
+## The life of the actors
+Their profession was considered borderline and illegal.
+The theatre was considered a place of sin (peccato, perchè erano sporchi e affollati, quindi c'erano molte epidemie).
 ## Tragedy
 In a Greek Tragedy, there was unordinary people: kings, princes and warriors.
 There is a flow related to madness or suffering (crisis), then there is a downfall, where there is a catharsis (where the people who watch the tragedy identify themselfs into the protagonist).